magneticio/vamp.io/content/documentation/api/v0.9.5/api-scales.md

  Field name      | Required  | description
  -----------------|----------|-------
- name | yes  | Unique name used to reference the scale from a breed, blueprint, deployment or workflow. kind |  optional  |   The resource type.
-Required to [send multiple resources](/documentation/api/v0.9.5/api-reference/#send-multiple-resources) to `/api/v1` cpu |  yes |
+ name | required  | Unique name used to reference the scale from a breed, blueprint, deployment or workflow. kind |  optional  |   The resource type.
+Required to [send multiple resources](/documentation/api/v0.9.5/api-reference/#send-multiple-resources) to `/api/v1` cpu |  required |
- memory | yes  |
+ memory | required  |
  instances | optional  |

 ------------------